-Since we love shopping for everything from apparel and beauty products to culinary products – we thought adding a Shop Talk section would be fun.
+Since we love shopping for everything from apparel and beauty products to everything in between, we thought adding a Shop Talk section would be fun.
 In this section we will bring you new stores from all over the world (online and brick & mortar), interviews with shop owners, unique boutiques, and other times we may just have fun and just do a little shop talk!

 Owner Anna Wilson